 In this reference architecture, we’ll build a baseline infrastructure that deploys an Azure Kubernetes Service (AKS) cluster.
 This article includes recommendations for networking, security, identity, management, and monitoring of the cluster based on an organization’s business requirements.
-The requirements are assessed by using Azure Well-Architected Framework.

 An implementation of this architecture is available on GitHub: Azure Kubernetes Service (AKS) Secure Baseline Reference Implementation.
 You can use it as a starting point and configure it as per your needs.